vitaly-t/prime-lib/README.md

 ### JavaScript

-Example of generating an array with first 10 primes as `number`-s:
+Example of generating an array with the first 10 primes:

 ```js
 const {generatePrimes, stopOnCount} = require('primes-generator');